miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

 culture - but at the same time, just like you, aware of this fakeness.
 Immediately arise and great conversation topics: "All
-Americans are infantile dumbasses, "How go to the library? "," Will you be with us
+Americans are infantile dumbasses", "How go to the library?", "Will you be with us
-Kolyma ... "and so on.
+Siberia..." and so on.

 By the way, it will be very cool if you immediately hit a woman with cultural troubles